This program is suspended for the Fall 2022 intake

-Beginning in September 2019, this new program will integrate the business, management, finance, and operations aspects of agricultural enterprises.
+This program integrates the business, management, finance, and operations aspects of agricultural enterprises.
 The major will equip students with the knowledge and experience to assume leadership roles in the agri-food sector, locally, nationally and globally.
 The Agricultural Enterprise Management programming, developed in consultation with the agri-food sector and industry leaders addresses key gaps and opportunities that will increase the economic value and competitiveness of the agri-food sector.

 Quite different from many other academic agribusiness programs, the Agricultural Enterprise Management major concentrates on how business, management, finance, marketing and trade and their related disciplines can be actively applied to any agricultural enterprise from input and primary agricultural production, through supply and value chains, international trade, agricultural technology, competitive market intelligence and the creation of new value-added small to medium enterprises in the agri-food sector.
 Students will also be exposed to how emerging trends in technology development domains can be harnessed to propel forward new and innovative approaches to meeting global food demands, through blockchain, artificial intelligence, machine learning, and the full range of technologies being deployed to support precision (data-driven) agri-food production.

 Students from across Campus Alberta will be able to participate in this major, with at least 12 courses from other colleges transferable and work being done to add even more.
 The program is designed to be an integrated, flexible, four-year program where students have the opportunity to earn a four-year degree entirely through the Dhillon School of Business, or through combination with approved transfer credit.
 Talk to an academic advisor today to learn more.